 Microcombs are generated by seeding a continuous wave (CW) laser into a high-Q microresonator \cite{kippenberg2018dissipative}.
 Due to the CMOS compatible fabrication process, microcombs can be chip-scale and high-volume \cite{xiang2021laser, liu2021high}.
 A distinguished state of microcombs is the dissipative Kerr-microresonator soliton comb, hereafter called soliton comb, which is mode-locked and provides highly coherent ultrashort pulses, and low noise \cite{Herr_soliton}.
 Adding to applications similar to fiber combs such as optical atomic clocks and distance measurement, a new class of applications such as mm/THz waves generation \cite{zhang2019terahertz, tetsumoto2021optically} and photonic convolutional neural network \cite{feldmann2021parallel, xu202111} has been demonstrated by the soliton combs.

 Different from conventional mode-locked lasers such as fiber-based combs, soliton combs are significantly affected by the thermal effect in microresonators because of high intracavity power and small mode-volume.
 The thermal effect emerges mainly in three cases.
 The first is the generation of soliton combs.
 When a soliton comb is generated, the sudden decrease of the intracavity power due to the transition from a chaotic to soliton comb causes the increase of the resonance frequency of a microresonator, which makes it difficult to keep the soliton comb \cite{chang2020ultra, moille2020dissipative}.
 The second is the phase noise of soliton combs.
-The thermal exchange between a microresonator and a surrounding causes the thermal fluctuation, which couples to the fluctuation of the refractive index of the microresonator, affecting the phase noise of the repetition frequency of the soliton comb \cite{drake2020thermal, huang2019thermorefractive, nishimoto2020investigation}.
+The thermal exchange between a microresonator and surrounding causes the thermal fluctuation, which couples to the fluctuation of the refractive index of the microresonator, affecting the phase noise of the repetition frequency of the soliton comb \cite{drake2020thermal, huang2019thermorefractive, nishimoto2020investigation}.
 The third is the control of the resonance frequency.
 The free spectral range (FSR) of a microresonator is shrunk via a microheater deposited on the microresonator through thermorefractive effect \cite{xue2016thermal, Gaeta_heater}, which is applied to the scanning of soliton combs \cite{kuse2020continuous, kuse2021frequency}.
 The first two are unfavorable and can be mitigated by using an auxiliary laser as follows \cite{zhang2019sub, lu2019deterministic, zhou2019soliton, wildi2019thermally, drake2020thermal}.
 The frequency of the auxiliary laser is set higher than that of the pump CW laser.
-While a soliton comb is generated, the pump CW laser and the auxiliary laser are located at the red and the blue side of the resonance frequency, respectively.
+While a soliton comb is generated, the pump CW laser and auxiliary laser are located at the red and blue side of the resonance frequency, respectively.
 Since the auxiliary is put closer to the resonance frequency, the thermal effect is mainly induced by the auxiliary laser.
 In this case, the auxiliary laser mitigates the thermal effect by counteracting the resonance frequency shift through the intracavity power change of the auxiliary laser.
+The auxiliary laser can be virtual, in which a pump CW laser also works as an auxiliary light by interacting with another resonance \cite{lei2021self}.
 On the contrary, the thermal effect plays an important role when soliton combs are scanned.
 The FSR of a microresonator can be changed by more than 0.1 \% via a microheater through the thermorefractive effect.
-To scan a soliton comb, both the frequency of the pump CW laser and the resonance frequency of the microresonator are scanned simultaneously at the same amount not to change the detuning between the pump CW laser and the resonance \cite{kuse2020continuous, kuse2021frequency}.
+To scan a soliton comb, both the frequency of the pump CW laser and resonance frequency of the microresonator are scanned simultaneously at the same amount not to change the detuning between the pump CW laser and resonance \cite{kuse2020continuous, kuse2021frequency}.